Beyond Autistic Burnout

 And if you continue using this system

-to undo the effects of capitalist, colonized, ableist, neurotypical, and traumatized standards (CAN’T) culture, and continue transferring that energy into building your autism-and-neurodivergence-positive life (PLAN),
+to undo the effects of capitalist, colonized, ableist, neurotypical, and traumatized standards (CAN’T culture), and continue transferring that energy into building a positive life for your autism and neurodivergence (PLAN),

 then you, too, will eventually be able to say you are burnout-free!